 Authentication

-To start using the Canva Connect API, you need to authenticate your users using OAuth 2.0.
+To start using the Canva Connect APIs, you need to authorize your users using OAuth 2.0(opens in a new tab or window).

-OAuth authentication lets your integration authenticate the user, and get their authorization to access the Connect API endpoints and perform actions on their behalf.
-If you're already familiar with OAuth 2.0 – we're using the Authorization Code flow with PKCE using SHA-256.
+OAuth lets your integration authenticate the user, get their authorization to access the Connect API endpoints, and then perform actions on their behalf.
+Specifically, the Connect APIs use OAuth 2.0 with the Authorization Code flow with Proof Key for Code Exchange (PKCE)(opens in a new tab or window) using SHA-256.

-1. Obtain authorization from the user for the scopes that your integration requires.
-After a user authorizes your integration, you'll receive an authorization code at your specified redirect URL.
+1. Obtain authorization from the Canva user for the scopes that your integration requires.
+After the user authorizes your integration, you'll receive an authorization code at your specified redirect URL.

-2. Use the authorization code to generate access tokens to use in your API requests.
-This allows your integration to act on the user's behalf.
+2. Use the authorization code to generate access tokens, which lets your integration access Connect API resources.
+This lets your integration act on the user's behalf.

-Before authenticating to the Canva Connect API, you must first create and configure your integration in the Developer Portal, including:
+Before authenticating to the Canva Connect APIs, you must first create and configure your integration in the Developer Portal, including:

 • Generating and saving a client secret